mdcutone/psychxr/docs/api/openhmd.rst

 OpenHMD is a free and open-source software (FOSS) project which aims to provide a driver interface for a variety of VR headsets, controllers and trackers.
-This interface is under heavy development (both in PsychXR and OpenHMD itself) so expect things to change without notice between releases of PsychXR.
+This interface is under heavy development (both with PsychXR and OpenHMD itself) so expect things to change without notice between releases of PsychXR.

+This module isn't a simple wrapper around OpenHMD.
+The design of OpenHMD Python API is intended to be similar (to the extent that is feasible) to that of `LibOVR`.
+Therefore, using the OpenHMD API in PsychXR is quite different than using the C API.
+Where the C API uses getter and setter functions for everything, the PsychXR interface uses classes and functions analogous to those in the `LibOVR` driver library.

 Overview
 ========